foundations-fall-2016/session10/readme.md

 }
 ```

+Add `data-daniel="me" data-munchies="snickers"`.

-Try the below in the browser without the or nothing.
+Try the below in the browser without the "or nothing".

 ```
 function handleUpdate(){